jshoudy/fisk-csci-110/syllabus.md

 This course website, [csci110.org](https://www.csci110.org), will be your one-stop resource for the syllabus, schedule, slides, and assignment links.
 Additionally, we will be using the following software.

-**Replit**
+**Ed**
 You will get a link to sign up for this tool when we begin class.
-We will use Replit for editing code and turning in assignments.
-Note that Replit may display a “grade” for you, but the official one is in Canvas.

-**Piazza**
-This term we will be using Piazza for class discussion.
-The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself.
-Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
-You can find the [class Piazza here](https://piazza.com/fisk/fall2022/csci110/home).
-A helpful intro video on how to use Piazza [can be found here](https://www.youtube.com/watch?v=tqGummy1Be4&list=PLEOX0FOixqJ4gJEWOelsBJBQ1mD05ZUKC).
+We will use Ed for editing code, turning in assignments, taking quizzes & tests, and as our main tool for communication/class discussion.
+The system is highly catered to getting you help fast and efficiently from classmates, the TAs, and myself.
+Rather than emailing questions to the teaching staff, I encourage you to post your questions on Ed.
+You can sign up for the Ed by [clicking this link](https://edstem.org/us/join/SJtPSB) and using your @fisk.edu email to sign up.
+Note that any "grade" you see in Ed is not official.

 **Canvas**
 Your official class midterm and final grades will be published in Canvas.
 You should already have a Canvas account.
 Get in touch with your advisor if you can't access the course on Canvas.
 Other than occasionally syncing grades to Canvas, we will not be using it.